Diabetes Management In Primary Care

 • Coordination of care with specialists for more complex diabetes-related issues

-See also Diabetes Weight Management
+See also Diabetes Management & Supplies

 By actively participating in your diabetes management plan with your primary care provider, you can take control of your health and improve your overall well-being.